 - Asset being leased

-- Lessee/ Lessor
+- Lessee/Lessor

 - Lease term including start and finish dates

 - Annual lease rentals

 Prior to signing a lease for an asset with an estimated value greater than £10,000, a copy should be sent to Education Finance Department at IWC (educationfinanceteam@iow.gov.uk).
-This is to classify the lease as either an operating or finance lease.
 If a lease transfers substantially all the risks and rewards incidental to ownership it will be classified as a finance lease and increases the council's borrowing requirement.
 For this reason, the Education Finance Department at the Council need to be aware of these agreements by 31st March each year.